usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

 #### &sect; 35.151(d) Scope of coverage

-<p> In the NPRM, the Department proposed a new provision, Sec.
+In the NPRM, the Department proposed a new provision, Sec.
   35.151(d), to clarify that the requirements established by Sec.
   35.151, including those contained in the 2004 ADAAG, prescribe what is necessary to ensure that buildings and facilities, including